-- When disregard for the Code of Conduct occurs including attempted theft or attempted vandalism and harassing or abusive language, some or all of the following actions may be taken depending on the severity of the situation:
+- When disregard for the Code of Conduct occurs including attempted theft or minor vandalism and harassing or abusive language, some or all of the following actions may be taken depending on the severity of the situation:

-a) staff will inform the person of how the Code of Conduct was violated and give a verbal warning,
+a) staff will inform the person of how the Code of Conduct was violated and give a verbal warning;

-b) staff may give a further verbal warning and threaten to expel the person from the premises if misconduct does not cease,
+b) staff may give a further verbal warning and threaten to expel the person from the premises if misconduct does not cease;

 g) in every case, staff will keep a record of the name of the person responsible for the misconduct.